appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/http-proxy.md

 - A self-hosted Appsmith instance.
 See the [installation guides](/getting-started/setup/installation-guides) to set up your Appsmith instance.

-## Add Proxy configuration on Appsmith
+## Add Proxy details to configuration file

 Follow these steps to configure HTTP/HTTPS proxy for your self-hosted instance: